Approved PCP foster families do not have to complete the DCBS approval process.

 - Observation and analysis of the relationship/adjustment of the child and adoptive family;

 - Any other appropriate comments and recommendations; and

 - Target date for achieving permanency (adoption finalization); 5

-- Notifies the R&C worker immediately if problems occur that affects the stability of the placement, and will initiate an action plan;
+- Notifies the R&C worker immediately if problems occur that affects the stability of the placement and will initiate an action plan; and

-- Meets with the R&C worker and PCP foster family to discuss need of additional services or future placement plans ff disruption appears imminent.
+- Meets with the R&C worker and PCP foster family to discuss the need for additional services or future placement plans if disruption appears imminent.

 Reimbursement for private child placing (PCP) foster parent adoptions:

-- Adoption subsidy training and consultation is available for all Department for Community Based Services (DCBS) staff by calling the central office Adoption Services Branch at (502) 564-2147.
+- Adoption subsidy training and consultation are available for DCBS staff by calling the Adoption Services Branch at (502) 564-2147.

-- The foster care per diem is discontinued when the adoptive placement agreement is signed.
-At this time, the family begins receiving pre-adoptive assistance.
+- The foster care per diem is discontinued when the DPP-195 is signed.
+At that time, the family begins receiving pre-adoptive assistance.

 Resource Management Section